Frequently Asked Questions

 What are the Repo Man comics?

-Basically a Repo Man storyboard in comic book form, these were created sometime shortly after begining work on the screenplay.
+Basically a Repo Man storyboard in comic book form, these were created sometime shortly after beginning work on the screenplay.
 Originally intended to be completed and used for the entire movie, Cox quickly decided it was too much work and they ended up just being a marketing tool in selling the movie.
-On-line copies can be found here.
+Copies of the comic can be found here.

 Is there something unusual about the credits?